IPSO Hemorrhagic Stroke Guidelines

 - Provides context on the collaborative effort behind the guidelines and underscores the importance of global consensus in improving care for this rare but high-impact condition.

-These publications highlight Phoenix Children’s leadership in pediatric stroke care and research and reinforce IPSO’s commitment to advancing evidence-based, multidisciplinary care for children affected by intracerebral hemorrhage.
+Phoenix Children's provides specialized expertise and comprehensive services in pediatric stroke care and research and is committed to advancing evidence-based, multidisciplinary care for children affected by intracerebral hemorrhage.